-In court and during mediation proceedings, evidence that the injured party obtained medical assistance for their pain and suffering is important.
+Evidence that the injured party obtained medical assistance for their pain and suffering is important in court and during mediation proceedings.

 As a condition, pain and suffering damages awarded must be fair or reasonable, but there are no fixed limits to how much you can sue for.
 Under Jury Instruction CACI 3905A, the jury is advised that there is no fixed standard and that they must determine a “reasonable sum” based on the jury’s “common sense.”

 The California legislature has agreed that the state’s citizens should determine what is and is not “fair.”
 This means that there is no complex legal standard; all that matters is that it is fair and reasonable.
-While specific approaches have been used in the past, the lack of a true guideline still leaves a lot of room for confusion.
+While specific approaches have been used in the past, the lack of a true guideline still leaves much room for confusion.

 Determining a “reasonable sum” is ultimately very subjective.
-It is left to the hands of your personal injury lawyer and the jury, who happens to be there when your case is forwarded.
+It is left to the hands of your Best Personal Injury Attorney in Los Angeles and the jury, who happens to be there when your case is forwarded.

 How Pain and Suffering as Justified as Quantifiable Damages

 The victim must be compensated for each day and each succeeding day of suffering.
 This is the most straightforward approach.
 For the wounded person, there are no days off.
-The damages should represent the fact that pain happens on a regular basis and does not end after the plaintiff has been discharged from the hospital.
+The damages should represent the fact that pain happens regularly and does not end after the plaintiff has been discharged from the hospital.

 Not experiencing pain has a price.
 When you have a toothache, you pay to go to the dentist to stop the pain.
 When you go hungry, you expend money on food.
-When you are involved in an accident caused by a reckless driver and were permanently disfigured or disabled as a result of it, the price for stopping the pain is high.
+When you are involved in an accident caused by a reckless driver and are permanently disfigured or disabled due to it, the price for stopping the pain is high.

 This is why the jury often allows for a significant payout for pain and suffering and considers the price fair, reasonable, and sufficient.
 The medical industry does pose some exorbitant prices.

 Many of the above points have the potential to persuade.
 Nonetheless, the sum of the pain and suffering compensation will be decided by the jury, with the only criteria being “fair and reasonable.”
-This is why getting a good personal injury lawyer will help when it comes to getting what’s rightfully “fair,” especially in particularly in decisions that are backed by subjective judgment.
+This is why getting a good Los Angeles Car Accident Lawyer will help get what’s rightfully “fair,” especially in decisions backed by subjective judgment.

 Punitive Damages and How You Can Be Compensated

 Punitive damages, also known as exemplary damages, are damages given to a plaintiff in a personal injury lawsuit in addition to the other damages mentioned above.
-These damages are typically awarded at the discretion of the judge and are intended to punish a criminal who has committed particularly egregious or surprising acts.
+These damages are typically awarded at the judge's discretion and intended to punish a criminal who has committed egregious or surprising acts.

-Punitive damages can be awarded to a company whose acts were reckless, endangered a significant number of customers, and should have been prevented.
+Punitive damages can be awarded to a company whose acts were reckless, endangered many customers, and should have been prevented.
 This may occur when a corporation fails to supervise a product’s production process or knowingly introduces a faulty product into the marketplace, considering its illegality or the risk of serious injury if used.